mdinger/rfcs/0000-add-try-catch-blocks.md

 # Alternatives

-I've considered a single catch block, that would require a new trait, to be implemented by all errors, however this would involve a breaking change.
+I've considered a single catch block, that would require a new trait, to be implemented by all errors, however this would involve a major breaking change.

 # Unresolved questions

-Implementing a stacktrace would be useful.
+Implementing a stacktrace would be useful. (if there isn't any yet)